A2A (Agent-to-Agent)

 })

-Use client-side signature verification to enforce trusted keys before calling the remote agent.
+Use client-side signature verification when a client must enforce trusted keys before calling the remote agent.

 import { A2AAgent } from '@mastra/core/a2a'